codelibs/fess-docs/en/10.0/admin/labeltype-guide.rst

 Name
 ::::

-TBD
+Label name.
+This value is displayed on a search result page.

 Value
 :::::

-TBD
+Label value.
+This value is used as URL parameter.

 Included Paths
 ::::::::::::::

-TBD
+Paths which matches crawling url/path are assigned to this label.

 Excluded Paths
 ::::::::::::::

-TBD
+Paths which matches crawling url/path are not assigned to this label.

 Role
 ::::

-TBD
+Roles to be abled to display this label.

 Display Order
 :::::::::::::

-TBD
+Display order.

 Delete Configuration
 --------------------

-Click a configuration on a list page, and click Delete button to display a confirmation dialog.
+Click a label name on a list page, and click Delete button to display a confirmation dialog.
 Click Delete button to delete the configuration.

 .. |image0| image:: ../../../resources/images/en/10.0/admin/labeltype-1.png